 “You can decorate absence however you want – but you’re still gonna feel what’s missing.” – Siobhan Vivian, Same Difference

 For text and numeric fields, the convention is to use placeholders to represent missing values.
 Common placeholders include “99”, “999”, “9999” and so on.
-The problem with placeholders like these is that computers, by default, still interpret infer meaning and run analysis on them.
+The problem with placeholders like these is that computers, by default, infer meaning and run analysis on them.

 Hoji has previously avoided this problem by advising survey designers to ask for age conditional on a Yes/No question that asks if the respondent knows their age.
 This yields the dataset [20, 25, 30, 20] with n = 4.
 If you run the average, the correct result of 23.5 years is obtained.
 But although this works, it is also a bit cumbersome because it requires the researcher to insert an extra question.

 The new version of Hoji now allows missing values to be handled more simply and cleanly.
-Instead of adding a new question, the researcher merely specifies, in a comma-separated list, the value or values he wishes to use in to represent missing values.
+Instead of adding a new question, the researcher merely specifies, in a comma-separated list, the value or values he wishes to use to represent missing values.
 So in the question of age, for example, you might specify “999” or even “999, 9999” to accommodate two different flavors of the missing value placeholder.